Skip to main content

 All those YouTube combinations fall apart when someone is moving, punching back, and not cooperating.
 The pressure reveals every gap in preparation.

-This isn't about violence or machismo.
-It's about the difference between knowing and doing.
+This is not about violence or machismo.
+It is about the difference between knowing and doing.
 Self-teaching gives you knowledge without the ability to apply it under pressure.

 When Solo Training Works